 Recent additions to the fringe include Lebanese cedars and Lambeth’s only giant redwood (sequoia).

-The London Plane is a hybrid of American and Spanish Plane, planted in parks and roads as they are tolerant of pollution and root compaction.
+The most common is the London Plane: a hybrid of American and Spanish Plane, planted along the avenues in the late 19th century as they are tolerant of pollution and root compaction.
 It grows up to 35m tall.

 Woods on the Common

 There are two woodland areas on the western side of the Common:

 Battersea Woods, on the west side of the Common, is an open area of woodland comprising shrubs and medium sized trees and is dominated by a species of Blackthorn.
 Large Plane trees and False Acacia mark its western edge.